 - When replacing an old filter, always put cardboard underneath it before sliding it out.
 All the dirt from the old filter will fall on the cardboard, and you will avoid the extra work of having to clean the dirt off your ventilation system.

 Q: I have noticed that the level of airflow from my ventilation system reduces with time.
 What could be the problem?

 A: Your cabin air filters are probably full of dirt and need to be cleaned or replaced.
 Cabin air filters accumulate a lot of dust and dirt with time, and the airflow automatically gets blocked.
 Clean the air filter if it’s not worn out or buy a new filter if your old one is falling apart.

 Q: How often should I change my cabin air filter?

-A: Most manufacturers recommend that you change your cabin air filter after every 15,000 miles.
+A: Most manufacturers recommend that you change your cabin air filter every 15,000 miles.
 You should also change it when you start to notice bad odors that won’t go away or insufficient airflow from your vents even after you wash the filter.

 Q: I can’t seem to locate my cabin air filter.
 Do all cars come with a factory cabin filter?

 A: Most cars built after the year 2000 have a cabin air filter.
 Some European luxury cars from 1980 were also built with a cabin air filter.
 An average car typically has only one cabin filter, but luxury models have up to three filters.
 The cabin air filter is located beneath the base of your vehicle’s windshield or behind the glove box.